 The world of marketing is all about creating influence.
 Unless you influence, you cannot market anything.
 Well, influencing is not a piece of pie, and rather requires you to be at your wit’s end, to play the pied piper.
 In present times, influencer marketing has become the most crucial aspect of marketing.
 To influence today, you don’t really need to run after big celebrities.
 Influencer marketing is better done with ‘lesser glamor’ owing to the fact that the consumers look for authenticity now, and not just the shimmer in the face value.
 No matter, how big the celebrity is, if the product is not appealing to them, it won’t sell, as simple as that!

 The rise of social media birthed the concept of influencer marketing and led every ordinary non-celeb entity turn a head honcho for brands on YouTube, Instagram and Facebook.
 Yes, anyone can build a brand, without having whopping figures in their fan-o-meter.
 The influencers are mostly bloggers who do not carry a glamor quotient to maintain, and so focus only on promoting the brand.
 So be it the girl next-door, or that pantry-boy who loved blogging too, or even a net-savvy grand mommy, they can certainly draw crowds to their business page as people find them quite relatable than the big-wigs in the blaze of glory.
 They consider what seemingly the other pea in the pod has to say, and so engage with their posts better.

-So, influencer marketing is acting high and mighty in marketing industry, so much that by 2022, brands are all set to invest up to $15 billion on influencer marketing, as estimated by Business Insider Intelligence.
+Influencer marketing during COVID is acting high and mighty in marketing industry, so much that by 2022, brands are all set to invest up to $15 billion on influencer marketing, as estimated by Business Insider Intelligence.
 Joining the bandwagon here, can certainly be the wise move on your part, provided you do it right, staying clear of some of the serious blunders while looking for a smart influencer for promoting your brand!